bloominstituteoftechnology/Algorithms/climbing_stairs/README.md

  3. They can jump up 2 steps, then go up the last step
  4. They can make a single jump of 3 steps

 Thus, `climbing_stairs(3)` should return an answer of 4.

- What's the time and space complexity of your solution?

 ## Testing

 For this problem, there's a test that tests your implementation with small inputs (n <= 10).
 There's also a separate test that tests your implementation with large inputs (n >= 50).

- You'll find that without implementing performance optimizations into your solution (*cough* memoization *cough*), your solution will likely hang on the large input test.
+You'll find that without implementing performance optimizations into your solution, your solution will likely hang on the large input test.

 To run the tests separately, run `python test_climbing_stairs.py -k small` in order to run jsut the small input test.
 Run `python test_climbing_stairs.py -k large` to execute just the large input test.
+If you want to run both tests, just run `python test_climbing_stairs.py`.

 ## Hints

  * Since this question is asking you to generate a bunch of possible permutations, you'll probably want to use recursion for this.
  * Think about base cases that we would want our recursive function to stop recursing on.
 How many ways are there to climb 0 stairs?
 What about a negative number of stairs?
  * Once we've established some base cases, how can we recursively call our function such that we move towards one or more of these base cases?
+ * As far as performance optimizations go, caching/memoization might be one avenue we could go down?
+How should we make a cache available to our recursive function through multiple recursive calls?